 Appalachian Trail – August 1, 2013

-My feet did a little concerto today as they carried me over Little Boardman, White Cap, and West Peak.
-It was a long day and they fussed, but quieted down at the amazing views from White Cap.
-I loved the trail of white blazes over what appeared to be a pathway of rocks that had been lain just for the trail.
-This was Maine though, and I knew this had to be a coincidence.
-The maintainers took us straight up and straight down.
-Forget about switchbacks and stone pathways.
+I loved the trail of white blazes leading me along what appeared to be a pathway of rocks laid just for the trail, but this was rugged Maine, and I knew this was a coincidence.
+The maintainers in Maine take you straight up and straight down.
+Forget about switchback and stone pathways.

-Once in camp, I ate dinner, and decided not to hike any further.
-I had not stopped earlier because the blood sucking fiends had eaten me up!
-I laid in the tarp spreading itch cream on the bites, before popping a couple of Ibuprofen and laying back to sleep.
-I had applied battery acid (DEET) at least 3 times today, and they had still managed to gnaw their way through a substance that ate holes in my nylon fabrics.
-These Maine mosquitoes and black flies were brutal.
-I had seen a guy in a full body net earlier, and thought him odd.
+I lay on my sleeping pad, spreading cortisone cream on the bites before popping a couple of Ibuprofen and laying back to sleep.
+I had applied battery acid (DEET) at least three times today, and the mosquitoes had still managed to gnaw their way through the same substance that ate holes in my nylon fabrics.
+These Maine mosquitoes and black flies we brutal.
+I had seen a guy in a full-body net earlier and thought him odd.
 Now I wondered if he did not have the right idea.